ahartloper/UVC_MatMod/Abaqus/README.md

 ### UVCuniaxial

 This UMAT (UVCuniaxial.for) should be used in elements with uniaxial stress states (e.g., beam elements).
+An alternative uniaxial version, `UVCuniaxial_IS.for`, is also provided.
+This alternative UMAT implements the Young (1972) residual stress distribution for I-shaped sections.

 #### Parameters
 - E: Young's modulus of the material